vanna-ai/ont-run/README.md

       ~ assignTicket
         Access: [admin] -> [admin, public]

-WARN  Run `npx ont-run review` to approve these changes.
+WARN  Run `bunx ont-run review` to approve these changes.
 ```

 **Why not just prompts?** The ontology is the source of truth.
 The framework won't run if it changes without human review.